dan1229/django_dans_notifications/docs/email-templates.md

 ### template.html

 Template email.
 This just contains template HTML to fill in as you create new EmailTemplates.
 This will also probably never be explicitly sent.

+## Template Features

+All templates now include:
+- **Responsive design** for mobile and desktop devices
+- **Professional styling** with better typography and spacing
+- **Email client compatibility** tested across major email clients
+- **Team branding support** via the `team_name` context variable

+The templates maintain the same context variables and usage patterns as before while providing a much more professional appearance.